input-output-hk/catalyst-forge-docs/technical-design/02-foundation-libraries.md

 **Domain Logic Libraries:** Implement platform-specific business logic around projects, repositories, and discovery.
 These orchestrate lower-level libraries to provide higher-level functionality.

 **Implementation Libraries:** Provide specific functionality for build tools, artifact management, and specialized operations.
 These may depend on multiple other library types.

+**Service Integration Libraries:** Provide integration with external services and coordination logic for complex workflows.
+These libraries bridge between domain logic and external systems.

 ### Dependency Management